 As mentioned, the cilia are working hard to clear toxins from your lungs, and this process can take a while.
 Coughing is actually a good sign — it indicated that your lungs are beginning to function normally again.

-You may find that your persistant coughing is causing chest pain.
 If your cough isn’t improving or you’re experiencing chest pain, make an appointment with your doctor.
 They will be able to check if another condition may be causing these symptoms.

 A Final Word